PFAS Reporting: New EPA Regulations for 2023-24

 - exposure, and

 The Complete Environmental Regulations online course will prepare you to identify the 40 CFR regulations that impact your facility and take the steps need to achieve compliance.
-The course covers the keys to applicability for major EPA air, water, and chemical programs and will help you make informed decisions about environmental compliance.
+If you prefer training with an instructor, jump on for Lion's last webinar training of the year on December 14–15.

 I like the consistency of Lion workshops.
 The materials are well put together and instructors are top notch!